Pangilinancpe/CPE-031-CPE21S1---Visualizations-and-Data-Analysis---Pangilinan/README.md

 * 📚 **Course Name:** CPE 031 - Visualizations and Data Analysis

 ## 🎯 About This Repository
 This repository serves as my official workspace for *CPE 031 - Visualizations and Data Analysis*.
-It tracks my progress in engineering coursework, data cleaning pipelines, and exploratory analysis scripts using Python.
+It tracks my progress in this engineering coursework.

 ---